 5. Filling Up Key Positions of the Team

 It was not easy to make this move.
-But as the coach than, I felt that the goal-keeper is too important a player to let any Tom, Dick or Harry player, hence it must be the best.
-These result was the least number of silly errors from our goal-keeping department and that gave the team a much better chance to win games.This brings us to the last technical factor that influence peak performance in sports – making fewest errors.
+But as the coach then, I felt that the goalkeeper is too important a player to let any Tom, Dick, or Harry player.
+Hence, it must be the best.
+This result was the least silly errors from our goalkeeping department, giving the team a better chance to win games.
+This brings us to the last technical factor that influences performance in sports – making few errors.

 6. Minimise Errors in Games